superseriousbusiness/gotosocial/docs/federation/federating_with_gotosocial.md

 Once all of these **ancestors** of a status have been retrieved, GtS will begin working down through the **descendants** of posts.

-It does this by checking the `replies` property of a derefenced post, and working through replies, and replies of replies.
+It does this by checking the `replies` property of a dereferenced post, and working through replies, and replies of replies.
 [See here](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-replies).

 This process of thread dereferencing will likely involve making multiple HTTP calls to different servers, especially if the thread is long and complicated.